Third attack on Anzac Cove

 position.
 It had failed by midday; the Turks were caught by enfilade fire from the defenders' rifles and machine-guns, which caused around ten thousand casualties, including three thousand deaths.
-The ANZACs had less than seven hundred casualties.
+The ANZACs had fewer than seven hundred casualties.

 Expecting an imminent continuation of the battle, three Allied brigades arrived within twenty-four hours to reinforce the beachhead, but no subsequent attack materialised.
 Instead, on 20 and 24 May two truces were declared to collect the wounded and bury the dead in no man's land.
-The Turks never succeeded in capturing the bridgehead; instead the ANZACs evacuated the position at the end of the year.
+The Turks never succeeded in capturing the beachhead; instead the ANZACs evacuated the position at the end of the year.

 Background

 Beachhead

 On 25 April, at the start of the Gallipoli Campaign, the Australian and New Zealand Army Corps (ANZAC), commanded by Lieutenant-General William Birdwood, landed at Beach Z, later to become known as Anzac Cove.
 The beachhead was not a large position.
-Including two isolated outposts in the north, No.1 Post and No.2 Post, it stretched south only 2 mi to Chatham's Post, and at the most had a depth of 750 yd.
+Including two isolated outposts in the north, No. 1 Post and No. 2 Post, it stretched south only 2 mi to Chatham's Post, and at the most had a depth of 750 yd.
 Other sources put the dimensions as 1.5 mi long, and 1,000 yd deep.
-Two of the central positions, Quinn's and Courtnay's Posts, had a steep cliff to the rear of the ANZAC trenches.
+Two of the central positions, Quinn's and Courtnay's posts, had a steep cliff to the rear of the ANZAC trenches.
 In places the Turkish trenches were dug as close as 10 yd from the Allied lines.

-The First Turkish counter-attack on Anzac Cove in April, by the 19th Infantry Division (57th, 72nd and 77th Infantry Regiments) commanded by Colonel Mustafa Kemal, had initially pierced the ANZAC line but was eventually repulsed.
+The First Turkish counter-attack on Anzac Cove in April, by the 19th Infantry Division (57th, 72nd and 77th infantry regiments) commanded by Colonel Mustafa Kemal, had initially pierced the ANZAC line but was eventually repulsed.
 On 5 May the Turkish Army commander, the German officer Otto Liman von Sanders, ordered his troops to adopt a defensive posture.
 However, the Turkish General Staff considered the ANZAC beachhead to be such a precarious position that even a small Turkish success would "drive them back into the sea".
 Another consideration was that eliminating the ANZAC position would release four or five divisions to move against the British and French beachhead at Cape Helles.